 • J - Nontaxable sick pay (not included in boxes 1, 3, or 5)

-• K - 20% excise tax on excess golden parachute payments (see "Total Tax" in
+• K - 20% excise tax on excess golden parachute payments (see "Total Tax" in the Form 1040 instructions)

 • L - Substantiated employee business expense reimbursements (nontaxable)